Two Distinct Patterns of Clostridium difficile Diversity Across Europe Indicating Contrasting Routes of Spread.

-Eyre DW., Davies KA., Davis G., Fawley WN., Dingle KE., De Maio N., Karas A., Crook DW., Peto TEA., Walker AS., Wilcox MH.
+Eyre DW., Davies KA., Davis G., Fawley WN., Dingle KE., De Maio N., Karas A., Crook DW., Peto TEA., Walker AS., Wilcox MH., EUCLID Study Group None.

 Background:Rates of Clostridium difficile infection vary widely across Europe, as do prevalent ribotypes.
-The extent of Europe-wide diversity within each ribotype is however unknown.Inpatient diarrhoeal faecal samples submitted on one day in summer and winter (2012-2013) to laboratories in 482 European hospitals were cultured for C. difficile, and isolates ribotyped; those from the 10 most prevalent ribotypes were Illumina whole-genome sequenced.
-Pairwise single nucleotide differences (SNPs) were obtained from recombination-corrected maximum-likelihood phylogenies.
-Within each ribotype, country-based sequence clustering was assessed using the ratio of the median SNPs between isolates within versus across different countries using permutation tests.
-Time-scaled Bayesian phylogenies where used to reconstruct the historic location of each lineage.Sequenced isolates (n = 624) were from 19 countries.
-Five ribotypes had within-country clustering: ribotype-356, only in Italy; ribotype-018, predominantly in Italy; ribotype-176, with distinct Czech and German clades; ribotype-001/072, including distinct German, Slovakian, and Spanish clades; and ribotype-027, with multiple predominantly country-specific clades including in Hungary, Italy, Germany, Romania and Poland.
+The extent of Europe-wide diversity within each ribotype, however, is unknown.
+Methods:Inpatient diarrheal fecal samples submitted on a single day in summer and winter (2012-2013) to laboratories in 482 European hospitals were cultured for C. difficile, and isolates the 10 most prevalent ribotypes were whole-genome sequenced.
+Within each ribotype, country-based sequence clustering was assessed using the ratio of the median number of single-nucleotide polymorphisms between isolates within versus across different countries, using permutation tests.
+Time-scaled Bayesian phylogenies were used to reconstruct the historical location of each lineage.
+Results:Sequenced isolates (n = 624) were from 19 countries.
+Five ribotypes had within-country clustering: ribotype 356, only in Italy; ribotype 018, predominantly in Italy; ribotype 176, with distinct Czech and German clades; ribotype 001/072, including distinct German, Slovakian, and Spanish clades; and ribotype 027, with multiple predominantly country-specific clades including in Hungary, Italy, Germany, Romania, and Poland.
 By contrast, we found no within-country clustering for ribotypes 078, 015, 002, 014, and 020, consistent with a Europe-wide distribution.
-Fluoroquinolone-resistance was significantly more common in within-country clustered ribotypes (p=0.009).
-Fluoroquinolone-resistant isolates were also more tightly geographically clustered, median (IQR) 43 (0-213) miles between each isolate and the most closely genetically-related isolate vs. 421 (204-680) in non-resistant pairs (p<0.001).Two distinct patterns of C. difficile ribotype spread were observed, consistent with either predominantly healthcare-associated acquisition or Europe-wide dissemination via other routes/sources, e.g. the food chain.
+Fluoroquinolone resistance was significantly more common in within-country clustered ribotypes (P = .009).
+Fluoroquinolone-resistant isolates were also more tightly clustered geographically with a median (interquartile range) of 43 (0-213) miles between each isolate and the most closely genetically related isolate, versus 421 (204-680) miles in nonresistant pairs (P < .001).
+Conclusions:Two distinct patterns of C. difficile ribotype spread were observed, consistent with either predominantly healthcare-associated acquisition or Europe-wide dissemination via other routes/sources, for example, the food chain.